 Renewable Heat Incentive (RHI)

-Under the RHI UK government is introducing a subsidy for domestic renewable heating installations in Spring 2014, to assist the transition to renewable heating
+Under the RHI UK government has introduced a subsidy for domestic renewable heating installations in April 2014, to assist the transition to renewable heating

 Elegibility: If you currently rely on oil, liquid gas, solid fuel or electricity then you can apply for the subsidy for air to water source heat pumps, ground - or water- source heat pumps, and biomass boilers